 The first step will be a conversation between yourselves and one of our advisers to determine your plans moving forward and for you to understand how we can help.

-Once your Impact Specialist Finance adviser has understood your plans, the next step is to find out about you and your circumstances.
+Once your impact adviser has understood your plans, the next step is to find out about you and your circumstances.
 This will help us narrow down the best potential mortgage options for you as quickly and accurately as possible.

 We will provide you with illustrations and information about potential mortgage options.
 Once your adviser has found the best potential products they will then be able to discuss these with you in detail and make a recommendation.

 After your adviser has made their recommendation and you have decided that you are happy to proceed, your adviser will need to submit an AIP (Agreement in Principle).

 An AIP is essentially giving the lender all the information they require, in order to agree to lending you a mortgage, in principle.
 This will include a credit search.